 “You’re better off, Brown.
-Don’t need to be tied down.”
-Pete shoots a furtive glance at the chaperons’ table.
+Don’t need to be tied down,” Pete throws his two cents in.
+The irony isn’t lost on me, especially when he shoots a furtive glance at the chaperons’ table.
 He should take his own advice sometime.
-“You really–” I nod, but I’ve stopped listening.
+“You really–” I nod – he’s still talking – but I’ve stopped listening.

 One table over, I hear Black Michelle complaining to Bags about the “offensive lack of ethnic cuisine.”
 His face, flushed with its characteristic sweat, is about as animated as boiled cabbage.
 He clearly doesn’t give two shits.